locessentials/eng401-business-english-us/unit5/week13/intl-business-documentation.md

 ---

-## 📥 Download This Content
+## 📥 Download this Content

-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit5/week13/intl-business-documentation.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit5/week13/intl-business-documentation.md) and download it.

 ### 🤖 GAI Study Prompts
-Copy the downloaded content and try these prompts:
+Copy the downloaded content and try it with these prompts:
 - "What are the key differences between government contracting documentation and private sector business proposals?"
 - "Help me understand why business classifications (women-owned, small business, etc.) matter in government contracting"
 - "What are best practices for organizing complex service documentation for international clients?"